 Model remedies are standard ways to clean up contaminated sites.
 We’ve developed 23 of them to streamline and speed up the selection of cleanup actions.
-Each of these methods protects people’s health and the environment.
+Each of these methods protects people’ 'health and the environment.
 Each one prefers a permanent cleanup solution as much as possible.
-All of them were developed under our state’s environmental cleanup law, the Model Toxics Control Act (MTCA).
+All of them were developed under the state’s environmental cleanup law, the Model Toxics Control Act (MTCA).

 So far, we’ve developed arsenic and lead model remedies for soil contaminated by the Tacoma Smelter plume.
 We’ve also developed petroleum model remedies for soil and groundwater.
 Since our petroleum model remedies are new, we’re still evaluating how well they're working.

 If you have a low-risk site that meets specific criteria, you might be able to use one of these model remedies for your cleanup.

 What is a model remedy?

 Model remedies are standardized methods for cleaning up routine contamination at sites that pose lower risks to people and the environment.

 The state's cleanup law, the Model Toxics Control Act (MTCA), defines model remedies as: “a set of technologies, procedures, and monitoring protocols identified by Ecology for use in routine types of cleanup projects at facilities that have common features and lower risk to human health and the environment.”

 What are the goals for model remedies?

 - To simplify the selection of cleanup actions that protect human health and the environment.